Valtellina: Mussolini and the Valtellina Redoubt

 During the last months of World War II, the Italian dictator Benito Mussolini and other diehard fascist leaders of the Italian Social Republic (RSI) proposed making a "last stand" against the advancing Allied armies in the Valtellina.
 The Fascist Party secretary Alessandro Pavolini was the main proponent of the idea, which he first raised with Mussolini in September 1944.
-He pointed out that the valley was ringed with fortifications dating from World War I, and had its own electricity generating capacity (hydroelectric).
-In the last months of 1944 Mussolini's government began moving munitions and food stores to the area.
-By January 1945, however, no firm decision to make a stand in the Valtellina had been taken.
-The Germans, represented by Ambassador Rudolf Rahn, were opposed to the idea.
-In March, with the Allies advancing into the Po valley, Mussolini's Cabinet again discussed the idea.
-The RSI's military commander, Marshal Rodolfo Graziani, who believed the war was already lost, opposed the plan.
-This ensured that no serious military preparations were made.
+However, the fascist leadership was divided over the plan and only minimal preparatory work was carried out to establish the area as a stronghold.
+By the time the Allies made their final advance in April 1945, the Valtellina was not ready to be used as a redoubt.
+In any event, Mussolini's capture on 27 April by the partisans at Dongo, barely short of the Valtellina, ended any possibility of a fascist last stand.